canyalniz/Cannect/README.md

 # Cannect
-The accompanying repository for my blog posts
+The accompanying repository for my blog posts over at [Cannect](https://cannect.canyalniz.com/)